smaslovski/verilog-bk/README.md

 # verilog-bk
 Small project to emulate a few behavioral aspects of the 1801BM1 CPU and the Soviet computers BK-0010/0011M.

-This is a small and lightweigth Verilog-based project that emulates some behavioral aspects of the 1801BM1 CPU and the components found on the PCB of "БК-0011М" (BK-0011M) computer.
+This is a small and lightweight Verilog-based project that emulates some behavioral aspects of the 1801BM1 CPU and the components found on the PCB of "БК-0011М" (BK-0011M) computer.
 BK-0011M was a popular PDP-compatible 16-bit home computer produced in the U.S.S.R. in 1980s.